This

 symbolizing electric voltage, it sets the movie up as, literally, an

-explosive tale of prisoners and hostages near a Nevada atomic test
+explosive tale of prisoners and hostages about five to ten miles away from a Nevada atomic test

 Smith, Robert Paige, Richard Egan and Keith Andes, all trying to stay